Phoenix STS Logo

 • Covers progressive horizontal evacuation for hospitals

-• Addresses oxygen-enriched environment fire hazards
+• Covers oxygen-enriched fire hazards

 • Expert instructors with healthcare fire safety qualifications